zuiko21/minimOS/architecture.md

         LDA (da_ptr), Y
         CLC
         ADC da_ptr         ; get absolute pointer
-; I think we can assume C is clear here... and will stay so!
         STA dyntab         ; use as local pointer
         LDY #0             ; reset counter
 ; all set, let us convert the variable references
 dyd_rel:
             LDA (dyntab), Y    ; any more to convert?
                 BEQ dd_end         ; no, all done
+            CLC
             ADC da_ptr         ; yes, compute actual location of address STA tmptr          ; store temporary pointer
-            LDA (tmptr)        ; this is the generic address to be converted EOR #$4000         ; *** assume generic addresses start @ $4000 and no more than 16k is used *** ADC dynmem         ; the location of this driver's variables ; the above value could be directly read from an X-indexed array, saving one local STA (tmptr)        ; address is corrected!
+            LDA (tmptr)        ; this is the generic address to be converted EOR #$4000         ; *** assume generic addresses start @ $4000 and no more than 16k is used *** ; We can assume C clead here
+            ADC dynmem         ; the location of this driver's variables ; the above value could be directly read from an X-indexed array, saving one local STA (tmptr)        ; address is corrected!